DMIT-1508/DMTI-1508.github.io/demos/esp/specs/ESP-Merge-1and2.md

 ---
 # Merging ERDs

-In the first document for ESP, two views were analyzed and ERDs generated for each of them.
+In the [specs for the first part](ESP-1-Specs.md) for ESP database design, two views were analyzed and ERDs generated for each of them.

 Customer Details View | Customer Orders View
 ----------------------|---------------------